Lesson 4 of 5

 Fulfillment of Scripture

 John’s Gospel sometimes says that something in Jesus’ ministry was done “to fulfill the Scripture.”
 What is surprising is that the Old Testament passages that are quoted rarely sound like predictive prophecy.
 For example, Jesus says that his opponents fulfilled the Scripture that says, “They hated me without a cause,” something that other people also experienced (John 15:25; Psalm 35:19).
 In John’s Gospel the fulfilling of Scripture often means that something discloses the full meaning of Scripture.
 In the case just cited, opposing the Son of God reveals the full extent of human hatred.
 The quotations of Scripture help to show the meaning of something, rather than simply functioning as predictions that are fulfilled.
+These references to Scripture also show how Jesus is interpreting for others his mission and ministry through the lens of Old Testament stories and themes.

 Jesus’ crucifixion